 Road Safety Audits

 The federal Highway Administration defines a Road Safety Audit (RSA) as "the formal safety performance examination of an existing or future road or intersection by an independent, multidisciplinary team.
 It qualitatively estimates and reports on potential road safety issues and identifies opportunities for improvements in safety for all road users."
-These videos provide an overview of what RSAs are all about.

 As a service to its Planning Partners, SPC has developed an RSA program for Southwestern Pennsylvania as part of its Transportation Operations and Safety planning efforts.